forbesashli/abel_inversion/README.md

 # ABEL INVERSION

-Is the inverse of the Avel Transform, which is an integral transform created by Niels Henrik Able.
+Is the inverse of the Abel Transform, which is an integral transform created by Niels Henrik Able.
 It is used in the analysis of spherically symmetric functions.
 It is a commonly used in interferometry and polarimetry as plasmas often have the property that they are cylindrically summetric.

 This code, draws from Principles of Plasma Diagnostics by I.H.
 Hutchinson and code written by Pat Carle.
 This along with other open resources such as matlab and wikipedia.